aoa4eva/SubscriptionTest/README.md

 ```
 assertTrue(S.pricePerMonth() == 100)
 ```
-By the way, the annotation @Test and the method assertTrue are things exported by the JUnit library; so you need the imports as in the above code to use them.
+Note: The annotation @Test and the method assertTrue are things exported by the JUnit library; so you need the imports as in the above code to use them.

-(Note: some people pointed out that I should not compare a double using == as I did above, due to possible rounding imprecission.
-However, in this case, the value should exact up to two decimals; so using == is reasonable.)

 Compiling and executing your test
 Next we want to execute the above test class (SubscriptionTest).